Yorubae/wayland-dotfiles/README.md

 Also ,Im going to add a shell script that will automatically replace your configs with mine

 # Issues
-if there's any issue you're facing from my dotfiles you can always sldie into inbox on *[Insta](https://www.instagram.com/based_ricky/)*
+if there's any issue you're facing from my dotfiles you can always slide into inbox on *[Insta](https://www.instagram.com/based_ricky/)*

 # How to use my dots?